 - Harvard graduate and undergraduate students are eligible to apply, and may have a faculty or staff adviser for the project.

 - Projects associated with programs run by OFS are eligible (e.g.: Resource Efficiency Program [REP], Green Living Reps, Student Sustainability Associates).

 - Individuals or teams can apply.
-Teams must designate one main contact for the application.
+Teams must designate one main contact for the duration of the project.

 - Projects spanning more than one academic year must include a plan for continuity.

 - Funds must be utilized by Friday, April 9, 2020.